 Data from the US Travel Association found that in 2020, the travel sector lost $492 billion compared to 2019.
 That’s a 42% annual decline!
 Further, international travel spending fell 76%, and business travel spending fell 70%.

-Being the worst hit industry since the crisis, sadly, many travel businesses had to shut down their operations.
+Being the worst-hit industry since the crisis, sadly, many travel and hospitality businesses had to shut down their operations.
 The ones that did survive are at long last seeing some hope of recovery owing to the global vaccine rollout.

 As consumers slowly and cautiously start to resume travel, travel companies need to particularly focus on building a relationship of trust with them.
 Consumers are extremely apprehensive, and companies need to go out of their way to reassure them with their honesty, transparency and impeccable customer service.

-In this post, we’ll help you understand why excellent customer service is so important in the travel industry, and what it takes to deliver the same, especially during such turbulent times.
+In this post, we’ll help you understand why excellent customer service is so important in the travel and tourism industry, and what it takes to deliver the same, especially during such turbulent times.

 Table of Contents